angelhabs/support-page/index.md

 ### Getting Started

 **Q: How do I create my first habit?**
-A: Tap the "+" button in the bottom right corner of the main screen.
+A: Tap the "+" button in the top right corner of the main screen.
 Follow the guided flow to set up your habit name, goal, days, and reminders.

 **Q: How do I track my progress?**
 A: Swipe right on any habit in your list to mark progress.
 You can also view your weekly progress rings and detailed analytics in the Analytics tab.